Kálmán Darányi

-Kálmán Darányi de Pusztaszentgyörgy et Tetétlen (22 March 1886 in Budapest – 1 November 1939 in Budapest) was a Hungarian politician who served as Prime Minister of Hungary from 1936 to 1938.
+Kálmán Darányi de Pusztaszentgyörgy et Tetétlen (22 March 1886 – 1 November 1939) was a Hungarian politician who served as Prime Minister of Hungary from 1936 to 1938.
 He also served as Speaker of the House of Representatives of Hungary from 5 December 1938 to 12 June 1939 and from 15 June 1939 to 1 November 1939.
-Darányi was associated with the radical right in Hungarian politics, and although not sympathetic to the Hungarian fascists, pursued an increasingly authoritarian policy at home, and an alliance with the fascist powers Germany and Italy abroad.
+Darányi was associated with the radical rights in the Hungarian politics, and although not sympathetic to the Hungarian fascists, pursued an increasingly authoritarian policy at home, and an alliance with the fascist powers Germany and Italy abroad.

 Early life

 His parents were Béla Darányi and Antónia Nagy.
-His uncle was Ignác Darányi who served as Minister of Agriculture during the Austro-Hungarian Monarchy.
+His uncle was Ignác Darányi who served as the Minister of Agriculture during the Austro-Hungarian Monarchy.
 Darányi started his civil service career in 1909 at Pest-Pilis-Solt-Kiskun County.
 After the revolutions of 1918–1919 he served as commissioner then ispán (county head) of Győr County, Komárom County and Győr.
 Darányi became a member of the Hungarian Diet in 1927.
 Gyula Gömbös appointed him Minister of Agriculture in 1935.
-In addition to his political activities he played a leadership role in the agricultural class movement.
+In addition to his political activities he played a leadership role in the Agricultural class movement.
 He also took part in the life of the Calvinist Church as a member of the Universal Convent and synod.